evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

 ## Set Up File Structure Template

+Purpose of this section is to set up the project template so you don't need to move directory somewhere every time;

 #### _let's first create a structure similiar to our assignment template, which is project contains `src` and `test`, then you can create your own or preference :)_

 - to make it simple, let's first create a folder anywhere you like, I prefer Desktop, I set the folder name as `assignment_template`;